KazanExpress/frontend-test-task/README_EN.md

 ### **Easy**

-- Each browser tab should be a separate project with its own task list;
+- Each new browser tab should be a separate project with its own task list;
 - Editable project name that serves as the page's title;
 - List of tasks:
   - Add new task to the list;